 You can discover additional elegant Celtic jewelry symbols at traditional jewelry stores.

-There are many modern designs that depict classic Celtic motifs.
+Many modern designs depict classic Celtic motifs.